- Miss South Africa 2018 has been crowned and girls with stars in their eyes dream of becoming the next Miss SA.

 But few people know exactly what these beauty queens have to go through to get onto that shining stage.

-There area many rules and requirements that need to be strictly met.
+Plus, there area many rules and criterias that need to be strictly met.

 - You must be older than 20 or younger than 27 by 31 May 2019 -So you must be born after 1 June 1991 or before 3 May 1998.